Lydia’s story: From orphanage volunteer to family care advocate

 As I have come to learn, and as many years of research shows, children’s development and well-being is seriously jeopardised when growing up in institutional care.
 Due to issues of poverty, families can feel compelled to give their children away, and this continues to be perpetuated by streams of volunteers creating a market industry for orphanages.
 No matter how well-run the institution may be, whether it’s an orphanage or a children’s village, children belong in families and deserve the commitment and love that only a family for life can bring.

 I still believe that God has placed caring for orphans on my heart, but it looks different to what I originally thought.
 We aren’t all called to serve overseas, especially when uneducated and unqualified, even if we do feel a deep longing to protect and advocate for the lost and vulnerable.
-We can act on those desires by supporting and being generous towards organisations promoting family-based care and tackling issues of poverty at the source – let’s all commit to going on that journey together.
+We can act on those desires by supporting and being generous towards organisations promoting family care and tackling issues of poverty at the source – let’s all commit to going on that journey together.

 Follow Homecoming on social media